MandumulaKarthikReddy/practicerrepository/README.md

 # practicerrepository
-this is a first commit
+this is a first comt
+this is second line